ckeegan12/MATLAB_CNN/README.md

-# ADDER2d_to_CONV2d
+# Resnet20 to MATLAB Model
-ResNet20 ML algorithm to a CNN
+ResNet20 ML algorithm to a MATLAB algorithm using the Cifar10 training data set

 # Sources
 https://github.com/huawei-noah/AdderNet.git